risingwavelabs/rfcs/rfcs/batch_query_on_source.md

 ## Summary

-Introduce execute batch query on sources like kafka/s3.
+Support executing the batch queries on sources like Kafka/S3.

 ## Motivation